xuchaoqian/rust-actors-benches/README.md

 - In terms of creating actors, Actix is **5~10 times faster** than Ractor.
 - In terms of casting msgs, Actix is **3~5 times faster** than Ractor.
-- In terms of call msgs, Actix is **1.5~2 times slower** than Ractor in single-threaded context.
+- In terms of calling msgs, Actix is **1.5~2 times slower** than Ractor in single-threaded context.
-- In terms of call msgs, Actix is **5~10 times faster** than Ractor in multi-threaded context.
+- In terms of calling msgs, Actix is **5~10 times faster** than Ractor in multi-threaded context.